 Dave counts his blessings at Higher Ground

-On a cold January day, Dave entered the doors of the shelter at Higher Ground filled with fear and wonderment that he—a college educated professional who had played by the rules—was lined up to sleep in a shelter.
+On a cold January day, Dave entered the shelter at Higher Ground filled with wonderment that he—a college educated professional who had played by the rules—was lined up to sleep in a shelter.
 Read Dave's story of perserverance.

 Thanks to you, Norma is home in time for Christmas dinner

-On a cold, snowy day last spring, Norma, 60, went from living in a six bedroom, four bathroom house in Woodbury to a bunk in the second floor women’s unit at Catholic Charities’ Dorothy Day Center.
+On a cold, snowy day, Norma, 60, went from living in a six bedroom, four bathroom house to a bunk in the second floor women’s unit at Catholic Charities’ Dorothy Day Center.
 Find out how Norma found hope.

 You helped Bobby, now he helps others